callnow

 Straight-line depreciation = (Purchase price of Asset – Salvage Value) x Depreciation Rate

-• Purchase Price of Asset: It refers to the cost of the asset at which it is purchased.
-It includes the item price, and factors such as, transportation,commissions, warranties, appraisals and installation and testing.
+• Purchase Price of Asset: This refers to the cost of the asset at which it is purchased.
+It includes the item price and factors such as transportation, commissions, warranties, appraisals, and installation and testing.

 • Salvage Value: It refers to the value of a tangible asset at the end of its useful life.

-• Estimated Useful Life of Asset: It refers to the number of years the asset is expected to be used by the company.
+• Estimated Useful Life of Asset: This refers to the number of years the company is expected to use the asset.

 • Depreciation Rate: (Annual Depreciation Amount / Useful Life) x 100

 Step 1: Find the cost of the asset.
-Make sure to include the price of the asset along with all the cost included while putting the service into use.
+Make sure to include the price of the asset along with all the costs included while putting the service into use.

 Step 2: Then, subtract the estimated salvage value from the cost of the asset to find the total depreciable amount.